 In the event that there is a problem between home and school, parents are strongly encouraged to work collaboratively with the child's teacher for the purpose of finding a solution.
-If, after conferring with the teacher, the parent/guardian continues to have concerns, a conference with the building principal should be requested.
-Problems that persist after a meeting with the school principal may be directed to the District Superintendent.
-If the parent/guardian has exhausted all avenues to resolve the problem, they may compose a written request for permission to address the Board of Education.
+If after conferring with the teacher, the parent/guardian continues to have concerns, a conference with the building principal should be requested.
+Problems that persist after a meeting with the school principal may be directed to contact the District Superintendent.
+If the parent/guardian has exhausted all avenues to resolve the problem, they may request in writing permission to address the Board of Education.